stepansnigirev/workshop_advbitcoin/2_tweaking_specter/02_signing/README.md

 # Sign transactions with Schnorr

-MicroPython bindings are already there, new functions in `secp256k1` module:
+The relevant functions for schnorr-signatures can be found in the `secp256k1` module:

 - `schnorrsig_serialize(sig)` - serializes schnorr signature to 64 byte sequence
 - `schnorrsig_parse(bytes)` - parses 64-byte schnorr signature